geethalladi/dotfiles/README.md

 ## How to setup

+TODO:

-TODO: Steps to be done after cloning this repo
+- Steps to be done after cloning this repo
+- How to setup zsh dotfiles